-Collaborative law is relatively new, but is now becoming much more popular in this country.
-It appeals not only because it can potentially save people money and allow them to reach decisions quicker, but people may feel more in control of the process.
+Collaborative law can potentially save people money and allow them to reach decisions quicker, and also to feel more in control of the process.

 Couples are often most concerned about financial issues and their children and the impact a divorce could have upon them.
 Collaborative law allows the couple to speak directly to each other and be guided by the lawyers on reaching the best mutual arrangement for both the children and the parents.
 People who have gone through the process say that it has allowed them to keep their dignity intact at a very tough time in their life.